qidi-community/Plus4-Wiki/content/Kuo Steps for Reliable Z-Offset/README.md

-# 6. Screws_Tilt_Calculate / Bed Left/Right Tramming and Defalut Bedmesh
+# 6. Screws_Tilt_Calculate / Bed Left/Right Tramming and Default Bedmesh
 Now that we have the Piezo and induction probes optimized with our [smart_effector] and [bed_mesh] changes, we can use the probes to help with bed leveling.

 Do the steps in https://github.com/qidi-community/Plus4-Wiki/tree/main/content/Screws-Tilt-Adjust to enable Screws_Tilt_Calculate.
 It is faster than working with paper or feeler gauges.